 Rocky Mountain Vaults and Archives was a failed business venture which created man-made caverns in the Bow Valley Corridor, Alberta, Canada.

-The most common access into the tunnels, bored into the south face of Mount McGillivray in the Bow Valley Corridor west of the turnoff into Kananaskis Country via Kananaskis Trail (Highway 40), is achieved from the Heart Creek parking area or parking areas west of the Heart Creek on the south side of the TransCanada Highway across from Lac des Arcs.
+The most common access into the tunnels, bored into the south face of Mount McGillivray, in the Bow Valley Corridor a short distance west of the turnoff into Kananaskis Country via Kananaskis Trail (Highway 40), is achieved from the Heart Creek parking area or parking areas west of the Heart Creek on the south side of the TransCanada Highway across from Lac des Arcs.

-A survey conducted in 2012 provides excellent information from Ben Gadd with Pete and Nate Foster at this link to a pdf file.
+A survey conducted in 2012 provides excellent information provided by Ben Gadd with Pete and Nate Foster.

-The project was abandoned in the early 1970's when more common sense prevailed and more sensible storage alternatives were created.
+The project was abandoned in the early 1970's as more feasible storage alternatives were created.

 Please leave the resource in its natural state for others to enjoy.